 Multi-Domain Architecture

-Serve CMS, Account UI, and Admin on separate custom domains from a single Cloudflare Worker.
+Serve CMS, Account UI, Admin, and user-authored SPAs on separate custom domains from a single Cloudflare Worker.

-A single Quickback-compiled Cloudflare Worker can serve your API, CMS, Account UI, and Admin panel on separate custom domains.
+A single Quickback-compiled Cloudflare Worker can serve your API, CMS, Account UI, Admin panel, and your own product SPAs on separate custom domains.
 The compiler generates hostname-based routing so each domain serves the right content.

 How It Works

-When you configure custom domains for CMS, Account, or Admin, the compiler:
+When you configure custom domains for CMS, Account, Admin, or apps, the compiler:

 - Adds